Edge Of Europe

-Now with an improved itinerary, Limosa’s April birdwatching tour to Georgia is timed to coincide with the best time to look for these specialities plus so much more along the way!
+Now with an improved itinerary, Limosa’s April birdwatching tour to Georgia (which is run in association with our sister brand, WildWings) is timed to coincide with the best time to look for these specialities plus so much more along the way!
 Join us as we return to bird at the 'edge of Europe' and enjoy the spectacularly scenic mountains of the High Caucasus, the rolling Iori plains and some fantastic birds.

 Tour Dates & Prices